1337-hacks/portfolio-site/README.md

 Welcome to my portfolio site!
 Check here for updates...

+Site has not launched yet!
+However development is going at a good pace and I will hopefully launch very soon 🙏

-This site is created using React and Three.js, and React Three Fiber to make the two work together.
+This site is created using the following:
+- React
+- Threejs
+- React Three Fiber
+- React-Spring (may remove)
+- React-Router
+- React-Transition-Group

 **2/02/23 -** Currently the site is not fully optimised for tablet and mobile sizes which will be worked on soon.